ooikk/Arduino-Documentation/07_SDCard_Display/SDCard.md

 Example in display565FileDirect() or displayBinary565() in sketch 07_SDCard_Display_565.ino.

 **2. Use a raw binary format instead of text**
 Text hex representation takes ~5 characters per pixel (e.g., 0xABCD,), so the file size is ~5× larger than binary.
 Parsing it also requires more temporary memory.
+An 320×480 image in ASCII 565RGB take about 1.17MB of file size, the file size reduced to 300kB in binary format.
 Convert your images to raw binary:
 ```
 [2 bytes: height little-endian]